-In 2020, Oriola received the leader rating of AAA (on a scale of AAA-CCC) in the MSCI ESG Ratings assessment.
+In 2022, Oriola renewed its leader rating of AAA (on a scale of AAA-CCC) in the MSCI ESG Ratings assessment.
 MSCI ESG Ratings measure companies according to exposure to industry-specific environmental, social and governance (ESG) risks and the ability to manage those risks relative to peers.

 OMX Sustainability Finland Index

 Oriola is included in the OMX Sustainability Finland Index of Nasdaq Helsinki.
 The sustainability indexes comprise the leading companies in terms of sustainability and are selected based on how well they meet the criteria for ESG issues.

 In 2022, Oriola received recognition for its environmental work by achieving CDP’s best leadership level with score A- (B in 2021, on a scale of A-D).
 Oriola's scoring exceeded average scoring in the company's benchmark group.
 Oriola has been reporting Climate Disclosure Project’s (CDP) climate change programme annually since 2017.
 CDP is a non-profit organisation that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.

 In 2021, Oriola achieved the silver medal in the EcoVadis Sustainability rating.
 EcoVadis assesses companies’ sustainability performance in the areas of environment, labour and human rights, ethics, and sustainable procurement.
 Oriola’s rating placed it among the top 15% performing companies worldwide.